disuye/E30-M3-320is/README.md

 `./index-all.hmtl` = list of all scanned JPGs together on one page

-`./index-pages.html` = work-in-progress, rapid thumbnail viewer
+`./index-pages.html` = do not look at this, worse-than-beta; rapid thumbnail viewer

 # JPG Source

 Nearly all of the JPG images were blatantly scraped from [https://m3guru.bmwe30m3.net/](https://m3guru.bmwe30m3.net/) which – at the time of coding this repository – seemed to be a defunct website.
 However, m3guru created a new blog post shortly before Xmas 2023, so I've since reached out to apologise :)

-FWIW, I spent quite a bit of time editing the scraped JPGs: Deleted duplicates, re-named files based on image content & sequentially as per the original manual, added missing or poorly scanned pages (work-in-progress; I have multiple versions of the original manual grabbed from the darkest corners of the internet).
+FWIW, I took time editing the scraped JPGs: Deleted duplicates, re-named files based on image content, re-name files sequentially as per the original manual, added missing pages, sections, or included better quality scanned pages from other sources (work-in-progress).

-I used WGET for the JPG scrape, no sketchy hacking involved.
+I used WGET to scrape publically visible JPGs, so there was no sketchy hacking involved.

 # Goals

 * Make the BMW E30 M3/320is Repair Manual quickly accessible from any mobile browser.
 * Stick to a simple 'file explorer' style design.
 Nothing fancy.
-* Only use simple CSS and HTML.
+* Stick to simple CSS and HTML.
+No JS or serverside nonsense.
-* Assist anyone else who wants to download this repo; be my guest :)
+* Assist anyone else who wants to expand on this repo; be my guest :)
-* OCR/convert BMW's index page JPGs to searchable text/HTML.
+* Convert BMW's index page JPGs to searchable text/HTML.
-* Label all JPG links as per the BMW Index pages.
-Some of this has been done (Engine etc.); in order to create a searchable Table of Contents.

 # Notes on Copyright

-Obviously these images ultimately belong to BMW: If they have any issue then I will delete the entire repo on request.
-BMW seems to make all of this data freely available from BMW-GroupArchiv.de ... which I guess makes it public domain?
+Obviously these images ultimately belong to BMW.
+If BMW takes issue then I will delete the entire repo immediately on request.
+BMW makes all of this data freely available from BMW-GroupArchiv.de ... there is no fee/cost to download the original PDF.
+My only intention is to make a 1000++ page PDF file easier to manage.

-As for my HTML and CSS, go nuts, do what you want.
+Regarding my HTML/CSS – go nuts – do what you want (as long as you don't make any income from it).

 # Resources